auth0/auth0-cli/docs/auth0_users_import.md

 ### Options

 ```
-  -c, --connection string     Name of the database connection this user should be imported into.
+  -c, --connection string   Name of the database connection this user should be created in.
+  -r, --email-results       When true, sends a completion email to all tenant owners when the job is finished.
+The default is true, so you must explicitly set this parameter to false if you do not want emails sent. (default true)
+  -h, --help                help for import
   -t, --template string     Name of JSON example to be used.
-  -u, --upsert string         When set to false, pre-existing users that match on email address, user ID, or username will fail.
+  -u, --upsert              When set to false, pre-existing users that match on email address, user ID, or username will fail.
 When set to true, pre-existing users that match on any of these fields will be updated, but only with upsertable attributes.
-  -r, --email-results string  When true, sends a completion email to all tenant owners when the job is finished.
-The default is true, so you must explicitly set this parameter to false if you do not want emails sent.
-  -h, --help                  help for import
 ```

 ### Options inherited from parent commands